Overview

 When to see a doctor

-Seek medical attention if you have low back or buttock pain that came on slowly, is worse in the morning or awakens you from your sleep in the second half of the night — particularly if this pain improves with exercise and worsens with rest.
-See an eye specialist immediately if you develop a painful red eye, severe light sensitivity or blurred vision.
+See a healthcare professional if you have low back or buttock pain that comes on slowly.
+Also see a healthcare professional if the pain feels worse in the morning or awakens you from your sleep at night, especially if this pain improves with exercise and worsens with rest.
+You also should seek care from an eye specialist right away if you develop a red, painful eye, light sensitivity or blurry vision since these can be signs of inflammation in the eye.

 Causes

-Ankylosing spondylitis has no known specific cause, though genetic factors seem to be involved.
-In particular, people who have a gene called HLA-B27 are at a greatly increased risk of developing ankylosing spondylitis.
-However, only some people with the gene develop the condition.
+The exact cause of ankylosing spondylitis isn't known, but genetic factors seem to be involved.
+People who have a gene called HLA-B27 are at a greatly increased risk of developing ankylosing spondylitis.
+However, only some people with the gene develop the condition and not everyone with ankylosing spondylitis has this gene.

 Risk factors